rseon/mallow/docs/router.md

 ## Creating routes

+The [src/default_router.php](https://github.com/rseon/mallow/blob/master/src/default_router.php) file contains the default router.
+It contains base routes.
-The routes must be defined in the [app/routes.php](https://github.com/rseon/mallow/blob/master/app/routes.php) file.
+You must override it in your own [app/routes.php](https://github.com/rseon/mallow/blob/master/app/routes.php) file.
 You are free to organize it as you want.

 All the routes defined will be processed in the `public` directory by the [index.php](https://github.com/rseon/mallow/blob/master/public/index.php) (according to the